Locally Purified Density Operators for Symmetry-Protected Topological Phases in Mixed States: ASPT phases with general group extension

 In the following, we assume that one of the $\Z_2$ symmetries, namely $G = \{1, g\}$ with $U(g) = \prod_i \sigma_i^x$, becomes weak, while the other $K = \{1, k\}$ with $\hat{O}(k) = \prod_i \tau_{i+1/2}^x$ remains strong.
 We consider the following mixed state

 which is the incoherent superposition of different components in the cluster state.
 From the above discussion, it can easily be verified that $\prod_i \tau_{i+1/2}^x$ is a strong symmetry, while $ \prod_i \sigma_i^x$ acts as a weak symmetry as it exchanges states with opposite $\sigma$ configurations.
 In a sense, Eq.~\eqref{Z4} is a fixed-point density matrix for the ASPT phase, as the weak degrees of freedom are completely classical in this density matrix.
+This mixed state can be realized by the following disordered system

+for $h_i=\pm 1$ randomly chosen for each site.
+The symmetry property for the disordered Hamiltonians read as

+i.e., the weak symmetry can commute with the disordered term with an extra phase.

 Now we propose a general construction of the LPDO representation for such a mixed state, i.e., we start from the MPS representation $\mathsf{A_0}$ for the pure state $\ket{\psi} = \sum_k\sqrt{\lambda_k}\ket{\psi_k}$, then the corresponding mixed state $\rho = \sum_k\lambda_k\ket{\psi_k}\bra{\psi_k}$ can be expressed by the following LPDO tensor